Defending Your Rights as a Father in a Divorce

 If you are a father who is going through a divorce or custody dispute, you need a skilled hand to defend your right to take a central role in the upbringing of your children.
-At the Chicago family law firm of M. Scott Gordon & Associates, we defend the rights of fathers in a host of divorce and child custody cases.
+At the Chicago family law firm of Gordon & Perlut, LLC, we defend the rights of fathers in a host of divorce and child custody cases.
 Read on to learn more the rights of a father in child custody proceedings.

 The History of Fathers and Child Custody

 Traditionally, fathers were rarely granted custody of their children in divorce proceedings.
 In fact, many states used to require that custody of children under five years of age be awarded to mothers.
 These rules have changed with shifting gender roles and stereotypes.
 Today, mothers and fathers officially begin child custody proceedings on equal footing.

 These trends are visible in the data.
 According to one particularly thorough Wisconsin study, the percentage of cases where the mother was granted sole custody dropped from 60.4 to 45.7 percent from 1996 to 2007.
 That corresponds with a sharp increase in equal shared custody and even a rise in child support being granted to fathers.

 Steps to Take to Obtain Custody as a Father

 If you’re going through a divorce or child custody case and want to continue taking an active role in your children’s upbringing, what steps should you take?
 First, make sure that you are actively parenting today.
 Illinois courts look to one primary factor in awarding child custody: the best interests of a child.
 If they find that awarding sole custody to the mother would deprive a child of valuable time and input with an emotionally invested father, they are much less likely to take this step.